dalewis/dalewis.github.io/_posts/2017-04-03-adversarial-mnist.markdown

 </div>

 Surprisingly, this very simple change to training has a profound effect on adversarial images - with very little performance hit, the average final score for our adversarial images drops precipitously.
 Input distortion with a standard deviation of 0.50 in the model ending with a fully-connected layer particularly stands out, since the test set accuracy doesn't decrease at all, yet the average adversarial image target score has dropped from 97% to 35%.
+Fully convolutional models with input distortion have a bit worse performance, but still do a solid job of thwarting adversarial examples compared to the plain models, and are also substantially smaller sized models than the ones ending with fully-connected layers.

 #### Going overboard with model permutations

 Once I automated the training and adversarial example generation, I went a bit overboard and made 97 different models with different combinations of distortion layers and different levels of distortion.
-The table below shows the test set accuracy and average adversarial target scores for all 97 models, with a noise limit of 0.2.
+The table below shows the test set accuracy and average adversarial target scores for some of the better models, with a noise limit of 0.2.
 I chose 0.2 noise limit for this table because there's a very nice performance spread.
 (At higher noise limits like 0.3-0.5, we can easily generate good adversarial examples for all models.)
 Note that higher test accuracy is good, and lower average adversarial target scores are also good.
-Some standouts are shown here, with the full results in [the Appendix](#full_results_0_20).
+Full results for all 97 models can be seen in [the Appendix](#full_results_0_20).

 <div id="results_0_20">
 <table class="results">